gentoo-mirror/gentoo-linux-surface-overlay/README.md

 Gentoo Linux Overlay with Linux Surface kernel and other utilities from linux-surface (https://github.com/linux-surface/linux-surface) repo.

+If you find something wrong, file an issue (please!)

 # *This is a work in-progress, but most things do work!*

 ## Information